classicdevops/cld/README.md

     </td>
   </tr>
 </table>
-DNS management for domain zones simultaneously in multiple accounts

 - Viewing, editing and deleting DNS records of any domain with the ability to enable proxying at any CLD interface
 - Ability to set any CloudFlare settings for the domain, as well as reset the CDN cache